dansholds/grapple-comps-min/content/posts/15257-compnet-phoenix-spring-championship-2024-gi-no-gi.md

 30% discount on No-Gi when registering for both GI and No-GI

 STARTING 02/05/2024 TICKET SALES WILL BE UNDER ARIZONA ATHLETIC GROUNDS RESPONSIBILITY.
-Spectator Fee: $15.00 (+fees) online, $20.00 (+fees) at the door.
+Spectator Fee- $15.00 (+fees) online, $20.00 (+fees) at the door.

 IMPORTANT DATES

-To help your preparation for competition, please observe the important dates below:
+To help your preparation for competition, please observe the important dates below-